SethRobinson/HoloVCS/readme.txt

 Q. Does it support other games besides Pitfall!?

-A. Well, yes and no, yes it should emulate any VCS game, but the 3D layer processing is designed for Pitfall! so I'm sure it would be... quite the experience
+A. Well, yes and no, yes it should emulate any VCS game, but the 3D layer processing is designed for Pitfall! so I’m sure it would be… quite the experience

-Q. I noticed you're using Stella's libretro interface, does this mean I can pop in a NES emulator or whatever by replacing the dll?
+Q. I noticed you’re using Stella’s libretro interface, does this mean I can pop in a NES emulator or whatever by replacing the dll?

-A.  In theory yes, but because pixel sizes/input/etc are kind of hard coded for the VCS I'm sure it's going
-     to hilariously explode.
+A. In theory yes, but because pixel sizes/input/etc are kind of hard coded for the VCS I’m sure it’s going to hilariously explode.

+Q. The snake is mostly invisible!

+A. This is a known bug, sorry.
+I mean, it’s a ghost snake now

 If you want to help add support for more games and cores, please check out the project's github.